Command Applet

 tooltip = "Open terminal"

-command = ["ghostty"]Add it to a panel:
+command = ["ghostty"]Add the package id to a panel:

 toml